🕑 Reading time: 1 minute

-The determination of maximum dry density and optimum moisture content of soil is a measure of compaction level of soils.
-This can be measured by mainly two methods standard Proctor Compaction Test and Modified Proctor Compaction Test.
-Both the test helps to determine the optimum moisture content that is required for a soil to attain maximum compaction i.e maximum dry density for performing construction.
+The determination of maximum dry density and optimum moisture content of the soil is a measure of compaction level of soils.
+This can be measured by mainly two methods Standard Proctor Compaction Test and Modified Proctor Compaction Test.
+Both the tests help to determine the optimum moisture content that is required for soil to attain maximum compaction i.e maximum dry density for performing construction.

 Need for Determining Optimum Moisture Content (OMC) of the Soil